The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: The Shadows of -Free Families

 Now, the hypergraph $\left\{ G_{1}\cup D_{1},\ldots,G_{h}\cup D_{h}\right\}$ is a copy of $\h$ and satisfies $G_{i}\cup D_{i}\in\f_{i}$ for each $i\in\left[h\right]$.
 Hence, $\f_1,\ldots,\f_h$ cross contain a copy of $\h$, as asserted. \end{proof}

 We now present another lemma which will allow us to perform Step~2 of the proof.
-This lemma essentially shows that given a division of some set to many `small' disjoint sets, we can group the sets together into a constant number of disjoint subsets whose sizes are roughly equal. \begin{prop} Let $0<\delta<1$, let $S$ be a set, and let $f:S \rightarrow [n]$ be a division of $S$ into $n$ disjoint subsets.
-If for each $i$ we have $|f^{-1}(i)| \leq \delta |S|$, then there exists a division $V_1,V_2,\ldots,V_q$ of $[n]$ such that for each $j \in [q]$,
+This simple lemma essentially shows that given a partition of some set to many `small' disjoint sets, we can group the sets together into a constant number of disjoint subsets whose sizes are roughly equal. \begin{prop} Let $0<\delta<1$, let $S$ be a set, and let $f:S \rightarrow [n]$ be a partition of $S$ into $n$ disjoint subsets.
+If for each $i$ we have $|f^{-1}(i)| \leq \delta |S|$, then there exists a partition $V_1,V_2,\ldots,V_q$ of $[n]$ such that for each $j \in [q]$,

 and for each $j \in [q]$ except for at most one,

 \end{prop}